Stencyl/stencylpedia/chapter-b/stencylforge.md

 StencylForge has turned out differently from that vision and while interesting things have been created, many are using it as a backup solution for storing their games online.
 This isn't what we had in mind, and it isn't something we'd like to continue in the long term.

 To that end, we plan to sunset StencylForge in 2016, so we can focus all of our energy on the core toolset.
-Data will remain up on StencylForge, but **we will start blocking new submissions in Stencyl 3.4** and in all versions sometime in 2016.
+StencylForge will remain read-only for some time (so all data will be retained and accessible), but **we will start blocking new submissions in Stencyl 3.4** and in all versions sometime in 2016.